Supported Network Types and Security Protocols

 - Cloudpath Captive Portal: Allows users to connect through an enhanced captive portal with Cloudpath.

-- Host Approval: Allow users to register their details in the portal including their host email.
+- Host Approval: Allows users to register their details in the portal including their host email.
 A host must approve the guest request in order to provide the temporary network credentials to the guest user.

 - Open Network (not recommended): Allow users to access the network without any authentication .